-Within a traditional consulting firm, one typically holds each position for two years before progressing on to the next level.
-As an entry-level management consultant, you will typically be required to possess a certain skill set, consisting of both technical and soft skills.
+Within a traditional consulting firm, one typically holds each position for two years before progressing to the next level.
+As an entry-level management consultant, you will normally be required to possess a certain skill set, consisting of both technical and soft skills.

 What is Management Consulting?

 Management consulting, in a nutshell, is problem-solving.
 Businesses today face numerous problems, many of which are detrimental to operating efficiently.
 With the ever-changing market landscape and the emergence of new technologies, companies need to continue to evolve.
 Companies often need assistance to implement changes vital to their economic health.
 Management consultants provide their expertise to help their clients attain efficiency through the proposed changes.